 We also see that our shame and guilt over having been a bad and blamed child was perhaps misplaced.
 It was simply an immature child’s attempt at making sense of a scary situation by taking on too much blame.

 Finally, we may see that our parents were fallible people after all, not bad but perhaps stressed, immature and without resources themselves.
 They were in over their heads.
 Sometimes getting over childhood hurts takes professional help.
-Visit Recovery Guidance to find counselors and addiction treatment resources near you.
+Visit Recovery Guidance to see what counselors and addiction treatment resources are near you.

 This essay was originally published by Dr. Dayton on her website, www.tiandayton.com.